All Episodes

 Sorry, live wheat-free or die.

-Let's go to the audio sound bites, grab 25 and 26.
+Let's go to the audio soundbites.

 He got mad at a reporter's questions on Syria.

-He had a joint press conference this afternoon with the President of the Republic of Korea, South Korea, obviously.
+He had a joint press conference this afternoon with the president of the Republic of Korea, South Korea, obviously.

-Man's name is Park Gunhei.
+A man's name is Park Gun-Hei.

 And during the QA, a reporter said, Mr. President, does the United States have a core national security interest in stopping the slaughter in Syria, or merely a strong moral desire to see the violence end?